 Treatment of tonsillitis begins with preventing the spread of the virus or bacterium that can cause it.
 Prevention measures include avoiding contact with people who have tonsillitis.
-Preventive measures also include covering your mouth and nose with your elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at least 15 seconds.
-It is ...more treatments »
+Preventive measures also include covering your mouth and nose with your elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at least 15 ...more treatments »

 Misdiagnosing tonsillitis is possible because the symptoms of tonsillitis can mimic other diseases, such as influenza, cold, mononucleosis, pharyngitis, pharyngitis, lymphoma, and upper respiratory infection. ...more misdiagnosis »